 22. Kavourotrypes (Halkidiki)

-It’s not a secret that Halkidiki is the place where Greeks from Thessaloniki city are enjoying their holidays and have their holiday homes around some of the best beaches in Greece.
+Halkidiki is a magical place and the most famous destination in northern Greece.
+It’s not a secret that Halkidiki is where Greeks from Thessaloniki city enjoy their holidays and have their holiday homes around some of the best beaches in Greece.

-Please note, however, that access is extremely difficult and not family-friendly at all.
+Please note, however, that access is extremely difficult and not family-friendly.
 You have to climb on the rocks to reach the sand.

 FAQ